furkancybercore/md_files/preTask8_furkan.md

      ```
    - Save the request

+5. Create a request to get all players:
+   - Add another request, name it "Get All Players"
+   - Set method to GET and URL to `http://localhost:8000/players/`
+   - Save the request

    **Expected Result:**
-   You should have a Postman collection with two requests ready for testing.
+   You should have a Postman collection with three requests ready for testing.
 No output is expected at this stage since we're just setting up the test environment.
 You'll use these requests later when testing your implementation.

    **Key Benefits:**
    - Allows quick testing of API endpoints without writing code